SumoLogic/sumologic-documentation/docs/integrations/google/compute-engine.md

 18
 Version selection is applicable only to a few apps currently.
-For more information, see the [Install the Apps from the Library.](/docs/get-started/apps-integrations#install-apps-from-the-library)
+For more information, see [Installing the Apps from the Library](/docs/get-started/apps-integrations#install-apps-from-the-library).